skwp/vim-ruby-conque/README.md

 Configuration
 --------------

- By default, this plugin uses the 'rpec' command to run RSpec2.
-If you are on RSpec 1, please set this in your vimrc to use 'spec' instead:
+This plugin tries to detect whether you use 'rspec' (rspec2) or 'spec' (rspec1) and set the default executable correctly.
+To override in your ~/.vimrc:

     let g:ruby_conque_rspec_command='spec'